URI:

 HTML https://upload.wikimedia.org/wikipedia/commons/8/8c/German_colonial.PNG[/img]

-worst that they could carry: the plagues of the world:
+that they could carry: the plagues of the world: materialism,

-since what these people possessed on their own was superior to
+people possessed on their own was superior to anything we could

 HTML https://upload.wikimedia.org/wikipedia/commons/2/29/Bundesarchiv_Bild_105-DOA6369%2C_Deutsch-Ostafrika%2C_Askari.jpg